-Rare is the tenant who, having asserted her rights, has not been rewarded with a landlord payback—whether in the form of petty harassment, a rent hike, or an all-out termination and eviction.
-The good news for most of you is that landlord retaliation is illegal in most states—landlords who engage in it can be stopped and sued, sometimes for big bucks.
+Some unfortunate tenants who assert their rights find themselves rewarded with a landlord payback—whether in the form of petty harassment, a rent hike, or an all-out termination and eviction.
+The good news for most tenants is that landlord retaliation is illegal in most states—landlords who engage in it can be stopped and/or sued, sometimes for big bucks.
 The bad news is that asserting your rights can be a hassle, involving court fights and lots of time.
 As much as it’s possible, you’ll do far better to choose your landlord wisely in the first place.

-In almost all states, it is illegal for a landlord to retaliate against you for acting within your legal rights--for example, if you have:
+In almost all states, it is illegal for a landlord to retaliate against tenants for acting within their legal rights--for example, if you have:

 It’s important to understand that the antiretaliation laws will shield you only for those activities that are mentioned in your state’s statute.
 Not all states protect tenants for all three types of actions mentioned above.
-To see what's covered, see your State Laws Prohibiting Landlord Retaliation.
-For example, in Washington, DC, a tenant who circulates a petition demanding better services cannot be retaliated against; but that same activity would not be protected in Florida, since “exercise of a legal right” isn’t included in Florida’s statute.
+To see what's covered, see your state laws prohibiting landlord tetaliation.
+For example, in California, a tenant who circulates a petition demanding beefed-up security cannot be retaliated against; but that same activity would not be protected in Arizona, since “exercise of a legal right” isn’t included in Arizona's statute.

 Also, keep in mind that eight states—Georgia, Idaho, Indiana, Louisiana, Missouri, North Dakota, Oklahoma, and Wyoming—do not have statutes or court decisions protecting tenants against retaliation.